Victor-Casado/PlanetoPoints/README.md

         . foo/Scripts/activate

-4. In your terminal, run the command
+4. In your terminal, run the command (where the -r is placed depends on system, but the terminal should tell you)

-        pip install -r PlanetoPoints/requirements.txt -r
+        pip install -r PlanetoPoints/requirements.txt

 ## Launch Codes